converged-computing/metrics-operator/docs/getting_started/addons.md

 1. have the launcher / worker design (so the hostlist.txt is present in the PWD)
 2. Have scp installed, as the shared certificate needs to be copied from the lead broker to all followers
 3. Ideally have munge installed - we do try to install it (but better to already be there)

+We also currently run flux as root.
+This is considered bad practice, but probably OK for this early development work.
+We don't see a need to have shared namespace / operator environments at this point, which is why I didn't add it.

 ## Performance